-My ESET product detected a threat—what should I do?
+My ESET product notified me of a detection—what should I do?

 Types of threat notifications

 Depending on the type of threat, your ESET program might clean, block, or quarantine one or multiple files, block access to a website, make changes to online communication settings, or take no action at all.
-To see records of previously detected threats, view your detected threat log.
+To see records of previous detections, view your detections log.

 See below for a list of notifications that you might see from your ESET product and our suggestions about how to follow-up when you see them: